 Why Seal Oil ?

 Seal Oil contains the link in the Omega-3 chain that all other Omega-3 supplements now sold are missing: DPA (docosapentaenoic acid).
-This compound occurs naturally in two places: Seal Oil and a mother’s breast milk.
+This compound occurs naturally in few places: Seal Oil and a mother’s breast milk are two.
 DPA amplifies the positive impact that EPA and DHA can have on the body and provides other numerous benefits!
 Learn more.

 Scientific studies have shown that the mammalian molecular triglyceride structure of the seal is more easily accepted by the human body than the foreign fish molecular structure.
 This means no “fishy burps” and optimal digestion and absorption for better results.